Aetherinox/mobaxterm-utility/README.md

 - [keyserver.ubuntu.com](keyserver.ubuntu.com)
 - [keys.openpgp.org](https://keys.openpgp.org)

-Binaries are also signed with a certificate which has the thumbprint `70575bdfb02b3f1b45a37431bef9a8c9933a4ace`.
-If you downloaded this elsewhere on the internet and the binary is not signed with that certificate thumbprint; **IT IS NOT MINE**.
+Binaries are also signed with a certificate which has the Thumbprint `70575bdfb02b3f1b45a37431bef9a8c9933a4ace`.
+If you downloaded this elsewhere on the internet and the binary is not signed with that certificate serial number; **IT IS NOT MINE**.
 You should delete it.

-Don't modify these unless you know what you're doing, improperly configured, the Activation and Response will not generate into a valid serial key.

 <br />